luishmq/churn_clients_predict/README.md

 Another important point to highlight is that with the solution created, the CFO can now consult the churn rate via API, therefore, a more agile and easier way for decision making.

+In addition, some insights report carried out in [Power BI](https://github.com/luishmq/churn_clients_predict/blob/master/reports/figures/insights.pdf) can be viewed by clicking on the hyperlink.

 # 8.0 Lessons Learned

 - Prioritize tasks and solutions